 The nation’s capital has a wealth of scenic arched bridges, waterfront walks and majestic landmarks that all add up to one seriously romantic city.

-There's no denying that DC is a romantic city.
-It’s built on not one, but two rivers, the Potomac and Anacostia, has no shortage of iconic architecture and regularly ranks atop the most walkable cities.
+There's no denying that Washington, DC is a romantic city.
+It’s built on not one, but two rivers, the Potomac and Anacostia, has no shortage of iconic architecture and regularly ranks atop the country’s most walkable cities.
 What does all that mean?
-There’s endless possibilities for romantic strolls in this 68-square-mile city with arched bridges and water all around.
+There’s endless possibilities for romantic strolls and dazzling sights in this 68-square-mile city.

 For some QT with your cutie, grab a seat on the National Mall and take in the world around you while gazing at DC's famous monuments and memorials.

 The Lincoln Memorial is breathtaking at night.
 Lead your sweetheart up the stairs for a moment that will surely go down in history.